 Rule Scheduled Early

 Gainsight recommends admins to schedule the rules only after observing run times and execute the rule manually for at least a week.
 This Message appears when the rule has been created within 7 days and scheduled without any manual execution.
 The other fields displayed include Rulename, Ruletype, and Created On.

 Gainsight recommends that appropriate filters should be included while configuring a rule ("Apply to GS Customer" is not considered as a filter).
 If the rule has one or more fetch tasks without a filter, it starts fetching unnecessary data.
 Appropriate filters need to be added to fetch the necessary data and improve performance.
 The other fields displayed include Rule Name, Type, Source Type, Source Object, and Read Count.

 Rule with no Date Filter (example above)

-Gainsight recommends admins should include a date filter which helps in filter Rule Date while configuring a rule.
+Gainsight recommends including a date filter to help narrow the data set that the rule has to process.
 If the rule has one or more fetch tasks without a Date filter, it fetches data for all dates.
-Apply Date filter to reduce the amount of data fetched and increase the performance.
+Apply a Date filter to reduce the amount of data fetched and improve the performance.
 The other fields displayed include Rule Name, Task Name, Source Object, and Read Count.

 No Action Configured